Are you new to homeschooling? Here are four things you need to consider when beginning your homeschool:

 I’d explain to him how to use a clock.

 A minute or two a day is all I’d need to explain it.
 Just a basic introduction would be all he’d need.
-Because I would know that a teeny exposure to any subject will make an expert, or at least capable, in a few short months.
+Because I would know that a teeny exposure to any subject will make an expert, or at least make someone capable, in a few short months.

 We’d go outside every day.

-We’d walk, look at leaves, discover what’s hiding under logs in a pond, listen to birdsong, lay in a field, and stare up at the sky: whatever, we’d just hang out in nature together.
+Then we’d walk, look at leaves, discover what’s hiding under logs in a pond, listen to birdsong, lay in a field, and stare up at the sky: whatever, we’d just hang out in nature together.

 We’d create a routine and regularly use it.